 Landseers’ Warehouse was completed in 1878 in time for the official opening of the Railway.
 AH Landseer Ltd was not only the largest merchant in Morgan, but the largest trading and shipping company on the Murray.
 A private section of the railway was built for the extra convenience of shunting loaded trucks between station and warehouse.
 Morgan Museum is the current caretaker of the building.
 It houses the Living History compilation reflecting the rural farming community and townspeople and a rare collection of horse drawn vehicles of historical significance.
 National Touring Exhibitions on display.

-Now available as holiday rental the lodge was originally built as shop premises and is believed to be the first bake house of five to be established at Morgan.
+The lodge was originally built as shop premises and is believed to be the first bake house of five to be established at Morgan.
 It is known that Mrs. Duggin conducted a bakery and grocer there in 1892.